eureucla/eureucla/README.md

 - 👋 Hi, I’m @eureucla
 - 👀 I’m interested in finance, economics, data analysis, and data science
 - 🌱 I’m currently building my portfolio
-- 💞️ I’m looking to collaborate on things related to fintech, research, quant finance, and anything climate science
+- 💞️ I’m looking to collaborate on things related to fintech, research, quant finance, and anything related to climate science
 - 📫 How to reach me via email @emilyu2019@gmail.com

 <!---